 "I can tell it rubs people the wrong way, just a little," Hasselbeck says of his competitiveness as he sat in a room at the Colts' practice facility.
 "But it's a good thing."

-Tennessee Titans took his starting job and gave it to Jake Locker.
+Last year, Hasselbeck was not this way.
+The Tennessee Titans took his starting job and gave it to Jake Locker.
 Hasselbeck accepted the demotion too easily.
 He understood the move since the Titans had taken Locker in the first round of the 2011 draft and wanted him to be the face of the team for the next decade.
 Locker was someone Hasselbeck knew from his last days as the Seattle Seahawks quarterback, back when Locker was a star at the University of Washington.
 And maybe to support Locker, Hasselbeck lost his desire.
 He didn't compete.
 He didn't challenge Locker to races.

 Instead Hasselbeck stood in the background.
 "You've got to let him spread his wings," he told himself.
 And he came to regret that stance.
 Football locker rooms are all about fights.
 They aren't about making friends with men whose job you want to take.
 By failing to fight, Hasselbeck figures he hurt the Titans and he is sure he hurt Locker.